mantiuk/pwcmp/README.md

 There is a number of papers describing the technique.
 When using the code, please cite [1]:

-[1] M. Perez-Ortiz and R. K. Mantiuk, “A practical guide and software for analysing pairwise comparison experiments”, arXiv Stat.AP, 2017.
+[1] M. Perez-Ortiz and R. K. Mantiuk, “A practical guide and software for analysing pairwise comparison experiments”, arXiv Stat.AP, 2017, accessible at https://arxiv.org/abs/1712.03686

-However, the code contains a few improvements that make scaling more robust and less prone to bias.
-Those extensions will be documented in a separate report (to be published).

 ## License